 For the corporate liaison program of a large university in the northeast: a global web survey among both faculty and corporate partners.
 The benchmark survey measured both utilization and perceived value of the liaison program.
 Follow-up surveys also measured satisfaction levels, conference and meeting issues and the impact of the program on innovation in member companies;

 For the Alumni Relations Department of a large private university in the northeast: qualitative focus groups and quantitative web surveys among recent and long-term graduates.
-The research was aimed at assessing the value of Alumni Relations programs and services—with an eye toward tailoring offerings to specific segments of the alumni population.

-For a Massachusetts-based Research Consulting Firm: Analysis of a national WEB survey on public attitudes toward COVID-19—including issues related to vaccine hesitancy.
+For a Massachusetts-based Research Consulting Firm: analysis of a national WEB survey on public attitudes toward COVID-19—including issues related to vaccine hesitancy.